adopted-ember-addons/ember-launch-darkly/UPGRADING_TO_v2.x.md

 ## Overview

-The approach taken in [v1.x](https://github.com/adopted-ember-addons/ember-launch-darkly/releases/tag/v1.0.0) of this addon has changed slightly from versions [<= v0.7.0](https://github.com/adopted-ember-addons/ember-launch-darkly/releases/tag/v0.7.0) and will require some modifications to config and code in order to upgrade.
-The steps below outline the things you will need to change in order to upgrade to [v1.x](https://github.com/adopted-ember-addons/ember-launch-darkly/releases/tag/v1.0.0).
+The approach taken in [v2.0](https://github.com/adopted-ember-addons/ember-launch-darkly/releases/tag/v2.0.0) of this addon has changed drastically from versions [<= v1.0](https://github.com/adopted-ember-addons/ember-launch-darkly/releases/tag/v1.0.0) and will require some modifications to config and code in order to upgrade.
+The steps below outline the things you will need to change in order to upgrade to [v2.0](https://github.com/adopted-ember-addons/ember-launch-darkly/releases/tag/v2.0.0).

 ## Migrate config